Appdynamics/url-monitoring-extension/README.md

 url-pinger-monitoring-extension
 ===============================

-An AppDynamics extension to be used with a stand alone Java machine agent to ping set of urls and report their status.
+An AppDynamics extension to be used with a stand alone Java machine agent to call set of urls and report their status.

 ## Metrics Provided ##
   1. Http status code.